 Programmed voltage / current curves

-DP-H series devices can be programmed with up to 300 value pairs consisting of voltage, current and time to create user defined voltage / current curves.
-These "presets" can then be executed continuously or a certain number of cycles, the execution can be triggered by an external trigger or manually.
-Furthermore, the presets can be stored on a USB drive to have a library of frequently used presets always at hand and to be able to use them on different devices of the DP-H series without additional configuration.
+DP-H series devices can be programmed with up to 300 value pairs consisting of voltage, current, and time to generate user-defined voltage/current curves.
+These "presets" can then be executed continuously or for a specific number of cycles, and execution can be triggered externally or manually.
+Furthermore, the presets can be saved to a USB drive so that a library of frequently used presets is always at hand and can be used on various DP-H series devices without additional configuration.

 Compatible with many external expansion modules of the AP Series